sintelligentdesign/emma/README.md

                  Visit http://www.nltk.org.

 Emma is a computer program that generates rough concepts of associations by reading input.
 She uses these associations, in conjunction with learned sentence structure patterns, to generate a reply.
-She is a Summer project by Digital Media student, programmer, & computer artist Ellie Cochran, and Computer Science & Mathematics student Alexander Howard, with some contributions by Omri Barak.
+She is a Summer project created by Digital Media student, programmer, & computer artist Ellie Cochran, and Computer Science & Mathematics student Alexander Howard, with some contributions by Omri Barak.

 ###Progress towards completion
      [0%]▨▨▨▨▨▨▨▨[25%]▨▨▨▨▨▨▨▨[50%]▢▢▢▢▢▢▢[75%]▢▢▢▢▢▢▢[100%]